 Students who wish to apply for an internship position through a SIS Summer Abroad Program (seminar plus internship) must do so through the Program website.
 N.B.
 Priority for positions in countries where there is also a program will be given to students who also participate in that program.

 Students who wish to apply for an internship only must do so by submitting the online application, and submitting an Academic Advisor Approval form, on this page under "Forms."
 Upon application, students will be required to indicate the positions to which they are applying and whether or not they are planning to get academic credit, and submit supporting documents as indicated.
 Students applying to more than one position should submit one application, but with a separate cover letter for each position.

-Upon application, students will work with the SIS International Internships Coordinator and the AU Career Center to find the best position for their needs and interests.
+Upon application, students will work with the SIS Office of International Programs and the AU Career Center to find the best position for their needs and interests.

 2015 Internship Positions